US stocks drop as investors try to separate AI losers from winners

 NEW YORK (AP) — U.S. stocks are dropping Thursday as the market splits further between perceived losers and winners from the rush into artificial-intelligence technology.

-The S&P 500 fell 1.1% after erasing an early gain that brought it just below its all-time high.
-The Dow Jones Industrial Average was down 569 points, or 1.1%, as of 12:49 p.m.
+The S&P 500 fell 1.1% after erasing an early gain that brought it nearly to its all-time high.
+The Dow Jones Industrial Average was down 515 points, or 1%, as of 1:59 p.m.
 Eastern time, and the Nasdaq composite was 1.5% lower.

-AppLovin tumbled 18.3% despite reporting a stronger profit for the latest quarter than analysts expected.
+AppLovin tumbled 17.5% despite reporting a stronger profit for the latest quarter than analysts expected.
 Like other software companies, it’s come under pressure recently from worries that AI may undercut its business while fundamentally changing how people use the internet.
+It's stock is down over 40% so far this year.

 AppLovin CEO Adam Foroughi pushed back on such worries, saying in a conference call with analysts that indicators show his company is doing well.
 “There’s a real disconnect between market sentiment and the reality of our business,” he said.

-Its stock nevertheless worsened its loss for the young year so far, which came into the day at 32.2%.

-Cisco Systems dropped 11.6% despite likewise topping analysts’ expectations for profit and revenue last quarter.
+Cisco Systems dropped 11.5% despite topping analysts’ expectations for profit and revenue last quarter.
 The tech giant indicated that it may make less profit off each $1 of revenue during the current quarter than it did in the past quarter.

-Analysts said that could be an indicator of higher prices for computer memory that everyone is having to pay amid the rush driven by AI.
+Analysts said that could be an indicator of higher prices for computer memory amid the rush driven by AI.

-More broadly, questions are rising about whether businesses that are spending heavily on AI will end up seeing high-enough profits and productivity to make the investments worth it.
+More broadly, questions are rising about whether businesses that are spending heavily on AI will end up seeing enough profits and productivity to make the investments worth it.

 The company’s data centers are helping to power the world’s move into AI.